martincostello/bootstrap/README.md

-# bootstrap
+# Bootstrap

-Scripts to setup a new computer
+Scripts to setup a new computer.